bbody/bbody.github.io/_posts/2016-02-21-hello-world-again.md

 ---

+So...
 I'm back to blogging on [brendonbody.blog](http://brendonbody.blog/ "Dormeo Ergo Sum") after a 3-month hiatus.

 Instead of simply rebooting, I decided to rethink my approach to blogging.
 I documented this entire process on [Medium](https://medium.com/):